BackyardADU

 Which California city permits the most ADUs?

-Los Angeles, by an enormous margin.
-LA permitted 27,125 ADUs from 2013 to 2022 — about 35% of all city-issued California ADU permits in that window.
-The next-largest city, San Diego, permitted 2,891.
+Los Angeles, by an enormous margin — 59,118 ADUs from 2013 to 2024, about 37% of all city-issued California ADU permits in that window.
+The next-largest city, San Diego, permitted 7,080.
+LA permitted 11,404 in 2024 alone (more than its entire 2013–2018 cumulative).

 Did California's 2017 ADU laws actually work?

 Yes, on the metric they were designed to move.
 Statewide ADU permits jumped from 1,336 in 2016 to 5,154 in 2017 — a near-quadrupling — when SB 1069 and AB 2299 took effect.
-The 2019 follow-up package (SB 13, AB 68, AB 881) drove a further 42% year-over-year jump in 2019.
-Whether the resulting housing units are reaching the renters who most need them is a separate, harder question.
+The 2019 follow-up package (SB 13, AB 68, AB 881) drove a further 67% year-over-year jump in 2019.
+By 2024 California was permitting 38,910 ADUs annually, a 29× increase over the 2016 baseline.

 Why do some California cities still permit so few ADUs?

 Three reasons.
 First, housing-stock incompatibility — many older or smaller cities lack convertible garages or have lot sizes too small for detached new-builds at $300+/sqft construction costs.
 Second, demographic mismatch — ADUs are disproportionately built by homeowners aged 55–75.
 Third, post-preemption knowledge gaps — many homeowners and city planning departments have not yet adjusted to the fact that state law overrides previously-restrictive local ordinances.
+86 of 471 California cities permitted fewer than 10 ADUs over the entire 2013–2024 window.

 Related guides